Alpaca/Llama Husbandry experience

 Q. Do you have internet connections?

 A. Yes, these are free.
 We do not provide any workstations so for email and surfing we recommend you bring your own laptop or other USB compatible internet device.
 There is 1 hardware port.
 Downloading of music, movies, YouTube, etc. are not permitted in order to allow everyone access.
+If you have a hub and cellphone you will be able to serve yourself via your own provider.

 Q. How about telephone?